 The natural beauty of the Amalfi Coast is truly overwhelming, and that alone is enough of a reason to consider the Amalfi Coast one of the most romantic places in Italy–but the amazing seafood, huge number of things to do, and idyllic hotels definitely add to the ambiance.

 Positano, Ravello, and Amalfi are among the most popular villages on the Amalfi Coast, but to up the romance, consider adding on visits to lesser-trafficked villages like Praiano and Cetara, as well as nearby islands like Capri and Ischia.

 When considering the best destinations in Italy for couples, the island of Sardinia often seems to be overlooked, especially for couples hailing from outside of Europe.

 With brilliantly blue water, seemingly endless beaches, interesting ruins dating back thousands of years, and a wide variety of cities and villages to choose as your base, Sardinia makes for a fantastic romantic vacation in Italy.

 Consider renting a sailboat in Sardinia (with or without a captain, depending on your skill) and enjoying a romantic escape for two while admiring the island from its best angle–that is, from the water.

-Located on the “heel of the boot”, so to speak, the Puglia region of Italy is known for its lovely beaches, whitewashed villages, and delicious food (especially seafood and orecchiette pasta).
+Located on the “heel of the boot”, so to speak, the Puglia region of Italy is known for its lovely beaches, whitewashed villages, and delicious food (classic food in Puglia includes seafood and orecchiette pasta, among many others).

 Villages like Polignano al Mare, Otranto, and Monopoli make for fantastic coastal romantic getaways in Italy, with a great mix of excellent food, beautiful architecture, and gorgeous places to swim.